Muthoimo/arch-code-server/README.md

 # Arch Coder: Arch Linux with VS Code in the Browser

-`arch-coder` is a Docker-based project that sets up an Arch Linux container with the following features:
+`arch-code-server` is a Docker-based project that sets up an Arch Linux container with the following features:

 - **VS Code (code-server)** running in the browser.
 - **Go** installed.